 Every designer has their preferred software of choice, so whether you prefer using Photoshop, InDesign, or even Word, you'll always create your best design work in a software you feel most comfortable with using.

-If you want to polish up your flyer design skills, make sure to check out our new short course, How to Make a Flyer.
+If you want to polish up your flyer design skills, make sure to check out our free short course, How to Make a Flyer.

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post